endlos99/xdt99/ide/EDITORS.md

 ### Assembly Programs

-The xdt99 IDEA plugin provides semantic syntax highlighting for TMS 9900 assembly programs, including `xas99` extensions.
-Unlike the simple pattern-based Emacs colorizer, the IDEA plugin understands the TMS 9900 instruction set and reports syntactic errors visually.
+The xdt99 IDEA plugin provides semantic syntax highlighting for TMS9900 assembly programs, including `xas99` extensions.
+Unlike the simple pattern-based Emacs colorizer, the IDEA plugin understands the TMS9900 instruction set and reports syntactic errors visually.

 The plugin also tracks labels used throughout the program and supports navigation, usage lists, and semantic renaming for them.